Maha Shivratri – Celebrating Lord Shiva

 At the time of death, I saw two messengers of Lord Shiva.
 They were sent down to conduct my soul to the abode of Lord Shiva.
 I learnt then for the first time of the great merit I had earned by the unconscious worship of Lord Shiva during the night of Shivaratri.
 They told me that there was a Lingam at the bottom of the tree.
 The bael leaves I dropped fell on the Lingam.
 My tears which I had shed out of pure sorrow for my family fell onto the Lingam and washed it.
 And I had fasted all day and all night.
 Thus did I unconsciously worship the Lord Shiva on Shivratri and attained moksha.

-Spiritual Cleansing during Shivratri
+Spiritual Cleansing during Maha Shivratri

-Shiva blesses Parvati
+Shiva and Parvati

 No worship is complete without offering something to the deity.
 Shiva is a very simple lord, he is innocent – bholanath.
 One just needs to offer bel-patra (bilva leaf) to him.
 But in this simplicity is a deep message.
 Bel-patra offerings signify the surrender of all three aspects of one’s nature – Tamas, Rajas and Sattva.
 You have to surrender the positives and negatives of your life to Shiva and become carefree!
 The greatest offering is your self.